graphpql/graphpinator/docs/DefiningSchema.md

 }
 ```

-Fields are defined using `getFieldDefinition` function using the same concept as for defining `Type`.
-The only difference is the absence of a resolve function, because Interfaces cannot be resolved directly.
-Field definitions are used to validate contract with Types implementing this interface.
+Fields are defined using `getFieldDefinition` function, following the same concept as defining `Type`.
+The difference lies in the absence of a resolve function because interfaces cannot be resolved directly.
+Field definitions are used to validate the contract with types implementing this interface.

-Additionally, the `createResolvedValue` function must be implemented to decide which concrete type the resolved value belongs to.
-The argument is any value resolved from parent resolver, except `null` which has a special meaning for the GraphQL.
-The result of this method is a structure of the concrete type and the undelying value which will be passed into it.
+Additionally, the `createResolvedValue` function must be implemented to determine which concrete type the resolved value belongs to.
+The argument is any value resolved from the parent resolver, except `null`, which has a special meaning in GraphQL.
+The result of this method is a structure of the concrete type and the underlying value which will be passed into it.

-This may cause trouble as the cyclic dependency appears, the contrete types need the interface in order to implement it and the interface need the conrete types in order to resolve the value.
-This is a common scenario in the GraphQL, as the types reference each other and can resolve in cycles.
-In this example we worked around it by passing an accessor as a constructor dependency instead of the types directly.
+This may pose a challenge as cyclic dependencies appear; the concrete types need the interface to implement it, and the interface needs the concrete types to resolve the value.
+This is a common scenario in GraphQL, as types reference each other and can result in cycles.
+In this example, we worked around it by passing an accessor as a constructor dependency instead of the types directly.
 The implementation of the accessor depends on which framework and/or DI solution you use.

-Interfaces can also implement other interfaces using the same procedure as types - passing `InterfaceSet` into parent constructor.
+Interfaces can also implement other interfaces using the same procedure as types, by passing an `InterfaceSet` into the parent constructor.
-In this case the fields from parent interface are automatically included and there is no need to repeat the field definitions in the child, unless you wish to be more specific - but keep in mind that covariance/contravariance rules must be applied.
+In this case, the fields from the parent interface are automatically included, and there is no need to repeat the field definitions in the child unless you wish to be more specific.
+However, keep in mind that covariance/contravariance rules must be applied.

 ### Union